openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 There are currently two proposed versions of the authentication method, depending on where the pre-shared key identifier (ID_CRED_PSK) is sent.
 ID_CRED_PSK allows retrieval of CRED_PSK, a COSE object that contains the PSK.

+## Credentials

-In both cases, Initiator and Responder are assumed to have a PSK with good amount of randomness and the requirements that:
+In both varaints, Initiator and Responder are assumed to have a PSK with good amount of randomness and the requirements that:

 - Only the Initiator and the Responder have access to the PSK.
 - The Responder is able to retrieve the PSK using ID_CRED_PSK.